munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

-Or you can write a **virtual machine** (**"VM"**), a program that emulates a hypothetical chip that supports your virtual architecture at runtime.
+Or you can write a **virtual machine** (**"VM"**), a program that emulates a hypothetical chip supporting your virtual architecture at runtime.
 Running bytecode in a VM is slower than translating it to native code ahead of time because every instruction must be simulated at runtime as it executes.
-In return you, get simplicity and portability.
+In return, you get simplicity and portability.
 Implement your VM in, say, C, and you can run your language on any platform that has a C compiler.
 This is what our second interpreter does.

 ### Runtime